sitespeedio/sitespeed.io/README.md

 * Write your own plugins that can do whatever tests you want/need.

 See all the latest changes in the [Changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md).

-If you use Firefox 55 (or later) please have a look at https://github.com/sitespeedio/browsertime/issues/358.
-We are waiting on the new extension from Mozilla to be able to export the HAR.

 Checkout our example [dashboard.sitespeed.io](https://dashboard.sitespeed.io/dashboard/db/page-summary)